samboy/Jober/README.md

 # License

-To the extent possible, the code is public domain.
+To the extent possible, the code is, unless stated otherwise, public domain.

+Files in the `lunacy` folder are released under a MIT license.

 Pieces which implement the Civilization IV API may need to use pieces of Civilization IV code to correctly make Civ4 maps.
 This is allowed